-Subversify is a magazine that provides alternative perspectives to mainstream media.
-Our content features commentary, fiction, reviews, cynicism and just about anything else that disrupts brain waves, goes thump in the night or that causes ripples in the smooth flowing media stream.
+We are neither Right nor Left, nor “Centrist”, but are exploring the TRUE meaning of “progressive” values in an age where so much war propaganda is floating around the Internet.
+Our content features news, history, commentary, fiction, reviews, cynicism and just about anything else that disrupts brain waves or causes ripples in the smooth flowing media stream.

 Editor-in-Chief: Karla Fetrow